 If you regularly eat more than the recommended 10 percent of your calories from saturated fat, it's probably worth the effort to reduce your saturated fat intake to that level, especially if you have problems with cholesterol or high blood pressure.
 But that's only part of your dietary plan for reducing your cardiovascular risk -- you need to replace those saturated fats with good fats and reduce your total calorie intake if you are overweight or obese.

 Eating too much saturated fat appears to elevate your levels of LDL cholesterol (the bad kind) and may lead to a pro-inflammatory state, both of which increase your risk of cardiovascular disease.
 Reducing the excess saturated fats should reduce those risks, but that may not happen if you replace the saturated fats with refined carbohydrates (white bread, pasta, sugar, high fructose corn syrup, etc).

-Don't replace the excess saturated fats with artificial trans-fats.
+Don't replace the excess saturated fats with artificial trans fats.
 They're often found in stick margarine, shortening, and foods made with partially hydrogenated oils.
-Trans-fats appear to increase your risk of cardiovascular disease, probably even more than saturated fats.
-You might be able to find fully hydrogenated oils, which may be better than partially hydrogenated oils, but they're not too common.
+Trans fats appear to increase your risk of cardiovascular disease, probably even more than saturated fats.

 Your saturated (and total) fat intake isn't the only part of your diet that effects your heart health.
 Overweight and obesity are also risk factors for cardiovascular disease -- losing weight may also help to reduce high blood pressure and improve your cholesterol.
 It's important to eat a balanced diet that includes lean proteins, healthy fats, plenty of fruits and vegetables, whole grains, and low or non-fat dairy products.